ROSARIES

 +

-We are grateful to the Hunt for allowing us to share this information with you the students and lovers of the history of the rosary so you may learn more about the precious rosaries of Ireland.
+We are grateful to the Hunt for allowing us to share this information and images with you the students and lovers of the history of the rosary so you may learn more about the precious rosaries of Ireland.
 All images are used with the permission of the Hunt Museum, Limerick Ireland.
 Please contact the Hunt directly for use of or further information regarding this collection.
 (See below)

 GALWAY CROSS - CONFIGURATION - PENAL CROSS